-Voyagers are now deep in the heliosheath, and one or both may cross the heliopause in the next decade.
+Recent in situ measurements by the Voyagers, combined with all-sky heliospheric images from IBEX and Cassini, have made outer-heliospheric science one of the most exciting and fastest-developing fields of heliophysics.
+The measurements have transformed our knowledge of the boundaries of the heliosphere.
+The Voyagers are now deep in the heliosheath, and one or both may cross the heliopause in the next decade.
 Although they have performed spectacularly, the Voyager instruments are 1970s-vintage and, for example, are unable to measure suprathermal heavy ions or interstellar-plasma elemental and ionic charge-state composition.
-The interstellar probe19 would make comprehensive, state-of-the-art, in situ measurements of plasma and energetic-particle composition, magnetic fields, plasma waves, ionic charge states, energetic neutrals, and dust that are required for understanding the nature of the outer heliosphere and exploring our local galactic environment.
+The interstellar probe34 would make comprehensive, state-of-the-art, in situ measurements of plasma and energetic-particle composition, magnetic fields, plasma waves, ionic charge states, energetic neutrals, and dust that are required for understanding the nature of the outer heliosphere and exploring our local galactic environment.

-Advanced scientific instrumentation for an interstellar probe does not require new technology, as the principal technical hurdle is propulsion.
-(Also required are electric power from a low-specific-mass radioactive power source and reliable, sensitive, deep-space Ka-band communications.)
-Advanced propulsion options, which could be pursued with international cooperation, should aim to reach the heliopause considerably faster than Voyager 1 (3.6 AU/year).
-Possibilities include solar sails and solar electric propulsion alone or in conjunction with radioisotope electric propulsion.^{20,21} The panel did not find either the ballistic or the nuclear electric power approach to currently be credible.
-In summary, to enable achievement of this decadal survey's key science goals in the coming decades, the SHP panel believes high priority should be given by NASA toward developing the necessary propulsion technology for visionary missions like SPI and interstellar probe.
+Advanced scientific instrumentation for an interstellar probe does not require new technology.
+The main technical hurdle is propulsion.
+Also required are electric power from a low-specific-mass radioactive power source and reliable, sensitive, deep-space Ka-band communications.

+Advanced propulsion options should aim to reach the heliopause considerably faster than V1 (3.6 AU/yr).
+Possibilities34 include solar sails and solar electric propulsion alone or in conjunction with radioisotope electric propulsion.
+Neither the ballistic nor the nuclear electric power approach appears credible.
+International participation should also be pursued.
+It has high priority for the SHP Panel that NASA develop the necessary propulsion technology for visionary missions like SPI and interstellar probe to enable the vision in the coming decades.